A chance to meet others and share solutions

 There is usually a waiting list for any given LinkUp so do be sure to give us a couple of alternative dates.

 If having read your application form we think that one of our other services may be more relevant or appropriate for you at this stage, we will contact you to discuss this.

-Please look at on the left side of this page for dates and venues.
+Please look at on the top left of this page for dates and venues.
 We aim to deliver LinkUps in various parts of the UK at the rate of at least one per month.
 Sometimes the location is determined by funding we may receive; sometimes it is determined by demand, so do let us know if you are interested.